Little Italy, Manhattan: In popular culture

-Little Italy was the locale of the fictional Corleone family depicted in the novel The Godfather and the three films based on it.
-It is also the setting for the 1973 Martin Scorsese film Mean Streets, starring Harvey Keitel and Robert De Niro, the latter of whom also grew up in the neighborhood, and the 1994 Luc Besson film Léon: The Professional, starring Jean Reno, Gary Oldman, and Natalie Portman.
-It is also depicted in the finale of The Sopranos, titled "Made in America", where a character walks down a block and finds himself in Chinatown, demonstrating how Little Italy has shrunk.
+Little Italy is the locale of the fictional Corleone family depicted in the novel The Godfather and the film trilogy based on it.
+It is also the setting for the Martin Scorsese film Mean Streets (1973), starring Harvey Keitel and Robert De Niro, the latter of whom also grew up in the neighborhood, and the Luc Besson film Léon: The Professional (1994), starring Jean Reno, Gary Oldman, and Natalie Portman.
+It is also depicted in the series finale of The Sopranos, titled "Made in America", where a character walks down a block and finds himself in Chinatown, demonstrating how Little Italy has shrunk.